ben1009/truss/TUTORIAL.md

 You can control the location of the output folders for your service by specifying the following flags when running truss
 ```
-  --svcout {go-style-package-path to where you want the contents of {Name}-service folder to be}
+  --svcout {go-style-package-path to where you want the contents of {Name}service folder to be}
 ```

 Note: “go-style-package-path” means exactly the style you use in your golang import statements, relative to your $GOPATH.